-C. GENERAL
+D. GENERAL

-Blood-borne pathogens may be present whenever blood or other potentially infectious material are present.
-Two of the most significant blood-borne pathogens, Hepatitis B Virus (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV), have been recognized as pathogens capable of causing serious illness and even death.
+Blood-borne pathogens may be present whenever blood or other potentially infectious materials are present.
+Three of the most significant blood-borne pathogens, Hepatitis B Virus (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV), have been recognized as pathogens capable of causing serious illness and even death.
 Because viruses are transmitted through blood and certain body fluids, employees who routinely handle these as part of their job have increased risk of contracting blood-borne diseases.